 - salt & pepper, to taste

 - Prick the sweet potatoes with a fork or knife 5 or 6 times.
 Place them on a microwave safe plate and cook for 5-10 minutes depending on the size of the sweet potatoes.
+Do not overcook.
+You want the sweet potatoes to still have some texture.
 Cool until easy to handle.
-Peel, then cut into chunks.
+Peel, then cut into 1 inch chunks.

-- In a large bowl, mix the mayo and mustard.
+- In a large bowl, mix the mayo, mustard, salt and pepper.

 - Add the sweet potatoes, celery, bell pepper, onion and pineapple.
 Toss gently.
 Cover and refrigerate at least one hour.

-- Season with parsley, salt & pepper.
+- Season with parsley.
 Serve cold and enjoy!

-If you liked this recipe you will love these salads –
+If you liked this vegan sweet potato salad recipe you will love these healthy salad recipes –